History of France's military nuclear program: Pompidou

 Ford, however, prohibited the disclosure of sensitive information and the use of the Nevada site to display re-entry vehicle materials.

 The flow of information continued to be limited.
 A few months later, President Valéry Giscard d'Estaing expressed his concern to Ford and Kissinger.
 Kissinger explained this by the reluctance of the Pentagon and Congress.
 The latter would take a dim view of the White House authorizing the export of high-performance computers.
 While a decision on computers would have to wait several months, assistance was forthcoming on underground testing technologies, multiple-headed re-entry vehicles and submarine vulnerability.

 1980 to 2000

 Little is known about the cooperative ventures of the 1980s and 1990s, or about the content of the nuclear cooperation agreement between France and the United States signed by Jacques Chirac and Bill Clinton in 1996.

+Collaborations in the 21st century

+With the United States

+Very little, if any, is publicly known about the status or content of cooperation since 2000, if any is still existent.
+The very changing global context of FR-US relationship with respect to geopolitics (2003 Iraq war and WMD dispute, 2021 AUKUS submarine deal dispute, 2026 Trump threats on Greenland and Denmark, ...) is likely to impact any such politically symbolic cooperation area as nuclear military matters.

+However, some level of mutually beneficial scientific and technological cooperation on nuclear weapons physics simulation tools (high energy lasers, flash radiography, nuclear diagnostics instrumentation, numerical modeling...) is likely to keep on, at the FR-US or FR-US-UK level, as it is unrelated to weapons technologies.